Moroccan-occupied Western Sahara: From Protectorate to Colony: Gradual “Effective Occupation” (1900s–1930s)

+In 1924, Spain formally merged these districts into the colony of Spanish Sahara, and in 1958 reorganized it as a single province.

+As Munene (2010) notes, “from the time of Spanish colonization in 1884 to 1958 when Spain combined separate districts in this region to form the province of Spanish Sahara, which was a colonial creation,” the territory’s borders and administrative identity were products of European colonial design rather than pre-existing Moroccan or Sahrawi statehood.

 Western Sahara was formerly a Spanish colony known as the Spanish Sahara.
 In the 1970s, Spain faced mounting pressure from Morocco to relinquish the territory, culminating in the Green March, a large-scale military invasion and civilian demonstration organized by the Moroccan government on November 6, 1975 in order to compel Spain to transfer Western Sahara to Morocco.
 The Madrid Accords, ratified just 12 days after the Green March, stipulated that Spain would exit Western Sahara by February 28, 1976, at the latest.
 Subsequently, Morocco and Mauritania signed the Western Sahara partition agreement on April 14, 1976.
 This agreement led to Morocco assuming control over Saguia el-Hamra and the northern portion of Río de Oro, while Mauritania took charge of the remaining part of Río de Oro, renaming it as Tiris al-Gharbiyya.

 The Polisario Front, a locally based national liberation movement of the native Sahrawi people, continued its preexisting guerrilla war against the new occupying powers, with significant financial and logistical support from Algeria and Libya.
 Their goal was to achieve independence as the Sahrawi Arab Democratic Republic (SADR), proclaimed on February 27, 1976.

 After years of conflict in Western Sahara, Mauritania signed a peace agreement with the Polisario Front in 1979, formally renouncing its claim to the southern part of the territory.
 With Mauritania's withdrawal, Morocco moved quickly to annex the area previously held by Mauritania, effectively extending its occupation over part of the region known as Río de Oro.

 Since a United Nations-brokered ceasefire agreement in 1991, approximately two-thirds of the territory has been occupied by Morocco, encompassing most of the coastline.
 This area is separated from the eastern third controlled by the Polisario Front, referred to by them as the Free Zone, by the Moroccan Western Sahara Wall or "the Berm".
 The ceasefire line corresponds to the route of the Berm, with both sides asserting sovereignty over the entire territory of Western Sahara.
 The Sahrawi Arab Democratic Republic has received recognition from 84 nations, including Mauritania, and is a full member of the African Union, though not of the UN.
 The Arab League implicitly recognizes Moroccan territorial integrity, albeit with significant reservations from Algeria and Syria.